Photo courtesy Arizona Snow Bowl

 Specs: Summit elevation: 11,500′; Base elevation: 9200′.
 5 Lifts: 2 triples, 2 doubles, 1 rope tow.
 Uphill capacity: 5000/hr.
 Terrain Mix: 37-42-21.
 Longest Run: 10,560′.
 Season: usually mid-December to March.
 Rentals & Lessons.
 Annual Snowfall: 250″.
 Snowmaking: currently under construction at the ski area.

 The SKInny: This is a heck of a sizable mountain, unfortunately the ski area only covers a fraction of it.
 Snow Bowl is on one of the San Francisco Peaks, the volcanic massif that dominates the Flagstaff area.
 Yes, this is Arizona, and you can drive south and golf in the afternoon.
 But most importantly this is an alpine zone two miles above sea level, with beautiful aspen and fir and not a cacti in sight.
 It feels a lot like Durango or one of the other southern Colorado ski resorts.
 For years the knock on Arizona Snow Bowl has been the lack of snowmaking.
 That has been changing steadily over recent years; they now open earlier and post much improved conditions.
-It’s still a throwback in other respects; minimal grooming, old clunky lifts, stark facilities.
-This ain’t Aspen, and the regulars like it that way.
-What you will find is moguls and more moguls, and long lines on weekends.
+It’s still a throwback in some respects; but they have stepped up the grooming, and updated the lifts.
+But this ain’t Aspen, and the regulars like it that way.
+There are still plenty of moguls, and long lines on weekends.
 Something for everyone, from beginners to hotshots.
 Wanderers will be ok here, but bored after a couple of visits.
 Although best known for the high altitude mogul runs, the Hart-Prairie chair area is one of the finest all-novice areas in the USA.
 It’s a 650′ vertical with a few trails and a fantastic wide open alpine meadow.
 Skiers looking for that remote/untracked experience can hike another 800 vertical feet and take advantage of an incredible backcountry bowl.
 All in all, this is a beautiful destination with some terrific runs for all abilities.

 Signature Trail: White Lightning, also Catwalk to Sundance.